openxla/stablehlo/rfcs/20230622-quantized-reduction.md

   backend matches the pattern.
   [for more information](https://github.com/openxla/stablehlo/pull/1538#issuecomment-1599476906)

-## Other options considered
+## Option 3: allow accumulator type to be different from input type

-There is another option considered which did not fly well because of limited extensibility.
+This is another option we considered which does not fly well because of limited expressibility.
 Adding it just for completeness purposes.

-### Option 3: allow accumulator type to be different from input type

 The idea here is to convey the accumulator type using the `init_value` operand of `reduce` op.
 The code snippet for `reduce` looks like: